781flyingdutchman/background_downloader/README.md

 ### Monitoring progress while downloading

+Status updates only report on start and finish of a download.
 To also monitor progress while the file is downloading, listen for `BackgroundDownloadProgressEvent` on the `Filedownloader.updates` stream (or register a `DownloadProgressCallback`) and add a `progressUpdates` parameter to the task:
 ```
     FileDownloader.initialize(
         downloadStatusCallback: downloadStatusCallback,